• Skip to primary navigation

 As a general rule of thumb, you want to have 30X your yearly expenses in the bank, the dollar amount most people go by is RM1 million.
 For me, I’ve calculated my annual expenses to about RM36,000.
 And 30X that amount is RM1.08 million.

 This of course is my own personal amount, no family as of yet.
-For those that are worried about inflation, I believe that a good investment portfolio will negate the effects of inflation.
+For those who are worried about inflation, I believe that a good investment portfolio will negate the effects of inflation.

 If you however are just saving your money in FDs, you will have to account for inflation.
 So make sure your portfolio is invested in the right assets.